Bikossor/Rudus/README.md

   - Tries to match one or more words (regex: `/[a-zA-Z0-9_]+/`)
 - `endOfInput`
   - Checks if there is nothing left to parse otherwise it fails
+- `lazy`
+  - Takes a function that just returns a parser _(a thunk)_.
+This defers the evaluation of the given parser.
+Useful for writing recursive parsers.

 ### Combinators